dali-lab/dali-challenges/README.md

 The other submissions can be projects you've worked on or code that you have written.
 We look for these submissions to be creative projects.
 These can be side projects that you've worked on outside of class, something you learned while prepping for this application, or even a final project from a CS class that does open-ended projects (like cs52, cs65, cs98, and more).

+Here are some ideas for side projects to get you started: a to-do list website, a jeopardy board, a basic blog or sticky note app, a simple weather app.
+The opportunities are endless!
+Don't feel like you need to create something crazy complex.
+Anything that reflects your interests and learning abilities is awesome.

 We recognize that not everyone has the time or ability to pursue side or personal projects outside of class.
-Therefore, code submissions from CS classes are acceptable, just note that we prefer to see submissions from personal or side projects as they show learning and your interests.
+Therefore, code submissions from CS classes are acceptable, just note that we prefer to see submissions from personal or side projects as they demonstrate a passion for coding and give us something unique to know your interests and abilities by.

 **TLDR:** please submit the following in your application